longhoangly/longhoangly/about.md

 <br>
 - Jekyll Profile / Blog Template

-  - A profile / blog template built with Jekyll, Boostrap frameworks, and JQuery library.
+  - A profile / blog template built with Jekyll, Boostrap, and JQuery.
 This template supports night mode and has a tab for blogging in case you want to share your thoughts to the world.
 It is maintained under Apache License 2.0.
 Feel free to fork if you see it matched your needs.
 [Thanks]

-  - Tech Stasks / Tools: Jekyll, Bootstrap, JQuery, Github Pages, Github Actions
+  - Tech: Jekyll, Bootstrap, JQuery, Github Pages, Github Actions

   - Github repo:
   <a href="https://github.com/longhoangly/longhoangly" target="_blank">_longhoangly.github.io/longhoangly_</a>